jamilimages/rolldicegame-C/README.md

 ```
 - I used a for loop to calculate the 'counttime' variable based on user input
+- using the 'rand' function to calculate the number of sides of a dice = totaling 6 sides
 ```c
 	// Variables
 	int i;